nbeversl/urtext_docs/README.md

 generated automatically on creation and placed into their initial metadata region.
 Every node must have an ID; files with nodes missing IDs cannot be compiled and are omitted from the project.

 Node IDs have no special meaning except as a unique identifier.
-IDs are covered more in "More About Node IDs".
+IDs are covered more in [More About Node IDs](#more-about-node-ids).

 ## File Level Nodes